Spetses, Greece

 Time: 11:40 AM – 12:50 PM

-This seminar will analyze and compare facets of the judicial process of different nations, including issues relating to sources of law and weight of authority, the selection and staffing of courts, the roles of judges and lawyers, the jury system, collective and class actions, forum shopping, and how all of these facets of the systems are influenced by the legal cultures in which they operate.
+This seminar will analyze and compare facets of the judicial process of different nations, including issues such as the use of technology by courts and the lawyers who appear before the courts, sources of law and weight of authority, selection and staffing of courts, roles of judges and lawyers, use of juries, forum shopping, collective and class actions, and how all of these facets of the systems are influenced by the legal cultures in which they operate.

-Upon arrival in Spetses on Sunday, June 16, 2024, students will enjoy a group dinner followed by an orientation and welcome reception at the Spetses Hotel.
+Upon arrival in Spetses on Sunday, June 15, 2025, students will enjoy a welcome reception, an orientation, and a group dinner at the Spetses Hotel.

-On Monday, June 17, 20224, students will enjoy a tour of Spetses by boat + a group dinner at a traditional taverna.
+On Monday, June 16, 2025, students will enjoy a tour of Spetses by boat + a group dinner at a traditional beachside taverna.
 Also included in this tour is a chance to take a brief hike to Bekiri’s Cave, one of Spetses’ major attractions.

-There will be an optional classical one-day excursion to the ancient Theater of Epidaurus and Nafplion, the first capital of Greece on Saturday, June 22, 2024.
+There will be a classical one-day excursion to the ancient Theater of Epidaurus and Nafplion, the first capital of Greece on Saturday, June 21, 2025.

-Students will have the opportunity to participate in a series of cultural tours in Spetses, including an optional service learning experience at Monastery of Aghioi Pandes.
+Students will have the opportunity to participate in a series of cultural tours in Spetses, including an experience at the Monastery of Aghioi Pandes and a visit to the Bouboulina's Museum.
 These events will either take place at the hotel or within walking distance of the hotel.

 The program also offers guest visits from Greek lawyers and an historian.